rishabhpoddar/with-biometrics-mfa/README.md

 The auth server (in the `backend` folder) is written in NodeJS and uses the `supertokens-node` SDK.
 The frontend app uses the `supertokens-react-native` SDK.

+On first startup, the app shows an email password login UI where the user can sign in or sign up.
+After doing this, the user is shown the home page.
+The next time the user reopens the app, they are asked for their biometrics (touch ID / face ID / device pin) before they get access to the app.
+If the user hasn't configured any of these, they are logged out and have to relogin via the email password method.

 ## Setup instructions:

 ### 1) Install dependencies